madetech/handbook/guides/security/security_team_and_reporting.md

 Each team is responsible for ensuring that robust security practices are happening within their own team.
 This applies to delivery teams (Delivery Lead, Tech Lead, engineers etc.) and to business teams (Sales, People, etc.).

-In addition to this, we have a Security Team who are responsible for ensuring secure practices are adopted across the business and that we continue to meet the standards required to acheive our security certifications (ISO 27001, Cyber Essentials +, etc.)
+In addition to this, we have a Security Team who are responsible for ensuring secure practices are adopted across the business and that we continue to meet the standards required to acheive our security certifications (ISO 27001, Cyber Essentials +)

 The Security Team ensures that: